Carlos Alazraqui: Voice acting

-Alazraqui has performed several voices for Nickelodeon cartoons, including Rocko on Rocko's Modern Life, as well as Denzel Crocker and Juandissimo Magnifico on The Fairly OddParents, Winslow T. Oddfellow and Lube on CatDog, and Scooter on SpongeBob SquarePants.
+Alazraqui has performed several voices for Nickelodeon cartoons, including Rocko on Rocko's Modern Life, as well as Denzel Crocker and Juandissimo Magnifico on The Fairly OddParents, Winslow T. Oddfellow and Lube on CatDog, Scooter on SpongeBob SquarePants, and Scissors on Rock, Paper, Scissors.
 He also voiced several additional voices for the Cartoon Network shows, Cow and Chicken, Kidscity: The Village Dome of Kids, and I Am Weasel during their runs in the mid-late 1990s.
 He also voiced Spyro in Spyro the Dragon.
 He was later replaced by Tom Kenny as Spyro in Spyro 2: Ripto's Rage!, Spyro: Year of the Dragon and Spyro: Enter the Dragonfly.
-In 1997, he voiced Crash Bandicoot in a promotional ad for the game Crash Bandicoot 2: Cortex Strikes Back.
+In 1997, he voiced Crash Bandicoot in promotional trailers for the game Crash Bandicoot 2: Cortex Strikes Back, also switching out live performances as him with Tom Kenny at E3 1997.
 He also voiced the Taco Bell chihuahua in the Taco Bell commercials, Rikochet in the first two seasons of ¡Mucha Lucha! and Mr. Weed (the head of the "Happy Go Lucky" toy factory) on Family Guy.
 It is mentioned in the DVD commentary track that Alazraqui was reluctant to leave Family Guy.
 In particular, Seth MacFarlane suggests that the death of Alazraqui's character took the actor by surprise.
 He also voiced Dr. Julius No in GoldenEye: Rogue Agent.

-In 2005, he added the voices for two Cartoon Network series: The Life and Times of Juniper Lee where he played Monroe, a guardian dog with a Scottish accent and three characters in Camp Lazlo: Lazlo, Clam and Chef McMuesli.
+In 2004, he voiced Paco the Parrot on the PBS Kids series Maya & Miguel and in 2005, he added the voices for two Cartoon Network series: The Life and Times of Juniper Lee where he played Monroe, a guardian dog with a Scottish accent and three characters in Camp Lazlo: Lazlo, Clam and Chef McMuesli.
 In 2006, he added Salty Mike from Squirrel Boy and Walden in Wow!
 Wow!
 Wubbzy! on Nick Jr. to his credits.
 He played Wisk in Glen Hill's 2000 film version of L. Frank Baum's The Life and Adventures of Santa Claus.
 He also provided the voice of Nestor in the Happy Feet films.
-And he currently voices Baba Looey, Mudsy the Funky Phantom and Loopy De Loop.
+He has also voiced the Hanna-Barbera characters Baba Looey, Mudsy the Funky Phantom, and Loopy De Loop in modern appearances.

 Jeff "Swampy" Marsh, a storyboard writer for Rocko's Modern Life, described Alazraqui's normal voice as bearing "no accent at all".
 Marsh describes Alazraqui's "Scottish accent" as "one of the best" and that he performs his other accents as "all very well".
 According to Marsh, Alazraqui uses various accents in his comedy routines.
 He had worked for the Disney Channel on Handy Manny, where he provided the voice for Felipe, the bilingual Phillips-head screwdriver and for Abuelito, Manny's grandfather.
-He was the original "voice guy" on the Stephanie Miller Show.
-His replacement was Jim Ward having previously substituted for him.
+He was the original "voice guy" on the Stephanie Miller Show, later being replaced by Jim Ward, who had previously substituted for him.
 In January 2008, Alazraqui returned to fill in briefly while Ward recovered from surgery.
 In 2014, he voiced Mesmo and Torts in Mixels.
 He voices Tio Tortuga in Sheriff Callie's Wild West.